Keyboard shortcuts

 # Node build

-task build-npm
+task build-pnpm

 # CLI Docker container build